Rodwell–Hoskins mechanism: Paleoclimate

-The strength of the Rodwell–Hoskins-induced descent is a function of the strength of the monsoon and climate variability impacting monsoon intensity can thus alter the descent as well.
-Through the Rodwell–Hoskins mechanism the development of the Tibetan Plateau during the Cretaceous to Eocene and its effect on the Indian monsoon may have had remote effects on Africa and the Mediterranean, and the same mechanism may be responsible for the drying of northwestern India between 11–7 million years ago.
-The climate effects of the Rodwell-Hoskins mechanism may have influenced oceanic climate during the existence and breakup of Pangea in the last 250 million years.
+The strength of the Rodwell–Hoskins-induced descent is a function of the strength of the monsoon.
+Thus, climate variability impacting monsoon intensity can alter the descent as well.
+Through the Rodwell–Hoskins mechanism, the development of the Tibetan Plateau during the Cretaceous to Eocene and its effect on the Indian monsoon may have had remote effects on Africa and the Mediterranean, and the same mechanism may be responsible for the drying of northwestern India between 11–7 million years ago.
+Vice versa, the existence of North America as a continent influences the Asian monsoon through the Rodwell-Hoskins mechanism.
+The climate effects of the Rodwell–Hoskins mechanism may have influenced the oceanic climate during the existence and breakup of Pangea in the last 250 million years.

-During maxima in precession, a key Milankovitch cycle, and minima in global ice area, an intensified Indian monsoon may have induced a more intense summer drought over the eastern Mediterranean, although increased autumn/winter rainfall may have negated the drying.
+When precession (a key Milankovitch cycle) and global ice cover reach their lowest values, an intensified Indian monsoon may induce a more intense summer drought over the eastern Mediterranean, although increased autumn/winter rainfall may negate the drying.
 An anticorrelation between wetter Northern Hemisphere monsoons during the Holocene and drier subtropics may also be explained by the Rodwell–Hoskins effect, as is drying in Oman and the Near East during the Medieval Climate Anomaly and the Early Holocene.
 Conversely, wetter subtropics during the Pliocene may thus relate to decreased rainfall over the eastern Indian Ocean and the Bay of Bengal.

 Climate variability

-The Rodwell–Hoskins effect may explain why:
+Phenomena associated with the Rodwell–Hoskins effect include: